This post contains affiliate links. I earn a small commission on purchases you make using my recommendations at no cost to you!

 4 Postpartum-Friendly Clothing Pieces

-So, because it’s tough to have belly bulge, because we are women, and because you came here for some fashion tips and ideas, I will get on to that!
+So, because it’s tough to have belly bulge, because we are women, and because you came here for some postpartum fashion ideas, I will get on to that!

 Just so you know my belly-resume here, I’ve had 4 babies, kept my weight-gain marginal during pregnancy, but tend to balloon with the “I’m nursing, give me all the snacks and sugar” munchies.
 I’m at 190 pounds, and my measurements are all about the same (meaning I’m kind of a square.
 HA!) so the belly-bulge hiding has become a specialty.